Parallelism mechanics

 ep_size > tp_sizerequiresdp_group.
 Otherwise the cluster config builder rejects the spec.
 EP needs the 2D topology to scale beyond a single instance's GPU count.- Dummy batches are real ASTRA-Sim work.
 A DP group with one idle instance still pays the ALLTOALL cost on the dummy batch.
 This is what production looks like, wave-sync is wave-sync.

 comm_sizeis synchronized to the max.
 Even if one DP member's batch is much smaller, the ALLTOALL message size matches the largest member's.
-This is correct (matches production padding) but worth knowing.- PP doesn't yet model inter-stage forwarding cost in detail.
-Take PP latency results as a lower bound.
+This is correct (matches production padding) but worth knowing.- PP models inter-stage forwarding via send/recv, not via

 What's next